ShapeOfMatter/MultiChor/README.md

   - `congruently` lets many parties perform _the same pure computation_ in parallel, using only their `Located` values;
     the return is `Located`.

+## QA

+Unit test can and should be run frequently with `cabal test`.

+We use hlint and ormolu, both of which are free and default with hls.
+Run `hlint src --report` to check for hints.

 ## Examples